 The District recognizes the right of individuals and libraries to question the inclusion of materials in the District collection.
 The Library will give serious consideration to each patron’s opinion.

 Individuals questioning material in the library collection may request reconsideration of a selection decision by submitting a written request to the District Consultant.
-The Consultant will respond in writing to the individual’s request and include a copy of this policy.
+The Consultant will respond in writing to the individual’s request and include a copy of these guidelines.
 Appeals are heard, by request, by the Oil Creek District Administrator.
 Appeals must be presented in writing to the Administrator.

-Decisions on appeals are based on careful review of the objection, material, and Library policies, including this policy, the Library Bill of Rights, and the American Library Association’s guidelines on intellectual freedom.
+Decisions on appeals are based on careful review of the objection, material, and Library policies, including these guidelines, the Library Bill of Rights, and the American Library Association’s guidelines on intellectual freedom.

 Review and Supersession

-This policy will supersede all previous selection and deselection policies.
-The policy shall be reviewed periodically.
+These guidelines will supersede all previous selection and deselection policies and guidelines.
+The guidelines shall be reviewed periodically.